DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 that ‘one cannot fight a war against weapons of mass destruction through military means alone’.[^21]

-Over 10 years later, what is the new weapon of mass salvation?
+Over ten years later, what is the new weapon of mass salvation?
 Could it be philanthropic crowdfunding with its ability to leverage middle class emotions in order to mobilize new financial assets from the global poor?
 And what about crowdfunding’s underlying mechanisms that function to aid